sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Ubuntu
 ^^^^^^

-At the time of writing, Ubuntu 22.10 is the current version of this Linux distribution.
-It ships with PHP 8.1 by default.
+At the time of writing, Ubuntu 22.10 is the current version of this Linux distribution and ships with PHP 8.1 by default.

-Here is how you install PHP's command-line interpreter together with the extensions required for PHPUnit:
+Here is the command for installing PHP's command-line interpreter and the extensions required for PHPUnit on Ubuntu:

 .. code::